-The Center for Conflict Research, Management and Resolution is an interdisciplinary center established in 1999 at the initiative of the Swiss Friends of the Hebrew University and the European Executive Council of the University.
-The center was dedicated by former Swiss President Ruth Dreyfus in May 2000.
+The Swiss Center for Conflict Research, Management, and Resolution is an interdisciplinary center established in 1999 at the initiative of the Swiss Friends of the Hebrew University and the University’s European Executive Council.
+The Center was officially dedicated by former Swiss President Ruth Dreyfus in May 2000.

-Only twenty of the many applicants for the Swiss Center Masters program in Conflict Research, Management and Resolution are accepted, based on their grade average and field of study.
-Most of the Center's students come from the Hebrew University with others from Tel Aviv University, Haifa University, Ben-Gurion University, Bar Ilan University, and the Interdisciplinary Center Herzliya.
-However, some of our students come from universities abroad, including: Yale, Brandeis, George Washington University, McGill, SOAS, Northwestern, The University of Texas at Austin and the University of Maryland.
-The Swiss Center students also come from a wide variety of disciplines, including International Relations, Political Science, English Literature, Psychology, Communication and Journalism, Law, General Studies, Middle Eastern Studies, Islamic Studies, History and Linguistics.
+The Swiss Center attracts a select group of students from top universities, including the Hebrew University, Tel Aviv University, Haifa University, Ben-Gurion University, the Interdisciplinary Center Herzliya, and international institutions such as Yale, Brandeis, George Washington University, McGill, SOAS, Northwestern, the University of Texas at Austin, and the University of Maryland.
+Students come from diverse disciplines, including International Relations, Political Science, Psychology, Communication and Journalism, Law, Middle Eastern Studies, Islamic Studies, History, Linguistics, and Literature.

 Lecturer: Prof. Nir Halevy, Stanford University